-4s Word Prediction External Device on Device on the ELA/ Before Testing: the ELA/Literacy Assessment (SR/PNP Reference CA) Literacy Assessment Materials: External Word Prediction Device.
-During Testing: The student uses an external word prediction device that provides a bank of frequently-or recently-used words on-screen after the student must be familiar with the use of the external device prior to assessment administration.
+CBT Comparable PBT Accommodation PBT Administration Guidelines Accommodation 4s Word Prediction External Device on the ELA/Literacy Assessment (SR/PNP Reference CA) Word Prediction External Device on the ELA/ Literacy Assessment Before Testing: Identification for SR/PNP: Student's SR/PNP must have Word Prediction selected.
+Materials: External Word Prediction Device.
+During Testing: The student uses an external word prediction device that provides a bank of frequently-or recently-used words on-screen after the student enters the first few letters of a word.
+The student must be familiar with the use of the external device prior to assessment administration.
 The device may not connect to the internet or save information.
 After Testing: Student responses generated using the External Word Prediction Device software must be transcribed verbatim by a Test Administrator into a scorable test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Test Administrators are responsible for collecting all nonscorable student work created using external word prediction device software.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
 Important Guidelines for identifying students to receive this accommodation: IEP teams and 504 Plan Coordinators should carefully review the following guidelines before identifying a student to receive this accommodation.
-In making decisions whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators are instructed to consider whether the student has:
+In making decisions whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators are instructed to consider whether the student has: A physical disability that severely limits or prevents the student from writing or keyboarding responses; OR A disability that severely limits or prevents the student from recalling, processing, and expressing written language, even after varied and repeated attempts to teach the student to do so.

-Comparable mmodation PBT Accommodation PBT Administration Guidelines Before listing the accommodation in the student's IEP/504 plan, teams/coordinators are instructed to consider whether: • The student's inability to express in writing is documented in evaluation summaries from locally administered diagnostic assessments; • The student routinely uses a word-prediction device or software during classroom writing assignments; and • The student receives ongoing, intensive instruction, and/or intervention in language processing and writing, as deemed appropriate by the IEP team/504 Plan Coordinator.
+Comparable ommodation PBT Accommodation PBT Administration Guidelines Before listing the accommodation in the student's IEP/504 plan, teams/coordinators are instructed to consider whether: • The student's inability to express in writing is documented in evaluation summaries from locally administered diagnostic assessments; • The student routinely uses a word-prediction device or software during classroom writing assignments; and • The student receives ongoing, intensive instruction, and/or intervention in language processing and writing, as deemed appropriate by the IEP team/504 Plan Coordinator.
 4t Not Applicable Answers Recorded in Test Book (SR/PNP Reference BT) During Testing: For students using test booklets and answer documents, the student records answers directly in the test booklet.
 After Testing: Responses must be transcribed exactly as written in the student's standard test booklet into the answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.